-Putting this information into practice is really important, and knowing the names of the notes on the guitar is a super useful skill that is often overlooked by guitar players.
-Musicians playing most other instruments are taught the notes they are playing from their very first lesson, and I find it crazy that many guitarists seem to think that it’s OK not to learn them!
-It is possible to play some things without learning this basic skill but without it you’ll find yourself struggling to move beyond beginner level.
+Putting this information into practice is really important and knowing the names of the notes on the guitar is a super useful skill that is often overlooked by guitar players.
+Musicians playing any other instrument are taught the notes they are playing from their very first lesson.
+I find it crazy that many guitarists seem to think that it’s OK not to learn them.
+It is possible to play without learning this basic skill but without it you’ll find yourself struggling to move beyond beginner level.

-- Apply the theory of the Note Circle to the guitar neck
+- Be able to apply the theory of the Note Circle to the guitar neck

-- Learn to read and understand guitar TAB
+- Know how to read and understand guitar TAB

-- Learn to read and understand Chord Boxes
+- Know how to read and understand Chord Boxes

-- Be able to work out the name of the first five fretted notes on every string of the guitar!
+- Know how to work out the name of the first five fretted notes on every string!

 Notes In The First Five Frets